Home | Contact Us | Phone: 619.227.7802

 Hugo arrives for his workout

-"Thank goodness we found Trish and her water program.
+"Thank goodness we found Trish and her program.
 We were given few options when Hugo was was diagnosed with not only hip dysplasia but also degenerative myelopathy.
 While we can't stop the disease we have at least slowed the progression and given him a better quality of life.
-The water has made a tremendous difference in his emotional state.
-He absolutely LOVES his swim sessions.
+The therapy has made a tremendous difference in his emotional state.
 I really can't find the words to express what this has meant to Hugo and myself."

 You may have seen Hugo on the channel 8 news and The Morning Show with Rodd Luck---his story of dealing with his disease is inspiring!"